tota-dart/tota-website/pages/index.md

   </div>
   <div class="feature">
     <h3>1-click deployments.</h3>
-    <p>Deploy your site to Netlify, a leading host provider, with one command.
-More host providers coming soon.</p>
+    <p>Deploy your site to Netlify, a leading hosting provider, with one command.
+More hosts coming soon.</p>
   </div>
 </section>